 - Keep in mind that costs and treatment times vary depending on the complexity of the case.

 - Get a second or third opinion if you have doubts about the diagnosis or treatment plan.
 The consultation may cost you $100 or more, but if you're spending thousands, it's important to feel reassured.

 - Remember, that quick, cheap fix might cause more problems later, requiring expensive undoing and more time in braces.

 - Don't worry if you need to discontinue treatment, the practice closes down, or you move to a new city.
 Members of the Australian Society of Orthodontists are bound to a formula whereby payments are proportioned between the orthodontist who began the treatment and a new orthodontist, so you won't bear the full cost twice.

 - Check your health insurance rebate – you'll probably be surprised at how little is reimbursed.

 - Look after your teeth.
-Follow instructions for brushing and flossing, and cleaning appliances; avoid sweet, sticky, hard foods and sugary drinks; keep up your regular periodontal appointments.
+Follow instructions for brushing and flossing, and cleaning appliances.
+Avoid sweet, sticky, hard foods and sugary drinks.
+Keep up your regular periodontal appointments.

-- Wear a mouthguard over your braces when playing contact sports and sports where you might inadvertently cop a blow to the face from a fall or object.
+- Wear a mouthguard over your braces when playing contact sports and sports where you might inadvertently cop a blow to the face from a fall or an object.